25 Easy Steps To Making A Career Change

 21. Look at Meetup events in your area.
 Choose one to attend, and then, on the night, decide to stay home and watch TV in your underwear instead.

-22. After reading (in yet another inspiring blog post written by a perky lifestyle-design type) that 'the best thing to invest in is yourself', decide it's time to hire a career coach.
+22. After reading (in yet another social media post by an intensely earnest woman with very shiny hair) that 'the best thing to invest in is yourself', decide it's time to hire a career coach.
 You're going to invest in your future!
 Sign up for three free consultations, and then decide it's too expensive and you've been figuring this out just fine on your own, thanks.

 23. Give up hope entirely.
 Resign yourself to a lifetime of misery at work.